RNAcentral/rnacentral-sequence-search-embed/README.md

 <rnacentral-sequence-search databases='["miRBase"]' />
 ```

-To show some examples and/or enable the Rfam search, use:
+To show some examples, use:

 ```
 <rnacentral-sequence-search